-Two summers of research at the University of Pennsylvania's Perelman School of Medicine have helped Heather Mentch, a rising senior biology major, decide that a career in research is for her.
+Two summers of research at the University of Pennsylvania's Perelman School of Medicine helped Heather Mentch, a biology graduate, decide that a career in research was for her.

 "I learned more in the first two weeks of my internship than I imagined learning all summer," Mentch said of her first internship.

-Part of Mentch's research is to identify genes that construct the enteric nervous system (ENS).
-She is also studying the genes responsible for passing along many gastrointestinal diseases and identifying what steps can be taken to get closer to a cure.
+Part of Mentch's research was to identify genes that construct the enteric nervous system (ENS).
+She also studied the genes responsible for passing along many gastrointestinal diseases and identifying what steps can be taken to get closer to a cure.

-She presented her findings at a student research symposium at the University of Pennsylvania last August.
+She presented her findings at a student research symposium at the University of Pennsylvania.

-"This research experience is really giving me an inside look at the benefits of a career in biomedical research," she said.
-"I am also getting a glimpse at what life is like while pursuing an M.D.-Ph.D., as many of the students in this lab are at different stages of completing this degree."
+"This research experience really gave me an inside look at the benefits of a career in biomedical research," she said.
+"I also got a glimpse at what life is like while pursuing an M.D.-Ph.D., as many of the students in this lab are at different stages of completing this degree."

-After graduation, Mentch plans to take a gap year and work on clinical research while applying to medical school.
+After graduation, Mentch planned to take a gap year and work on clinical research while applying to medical school.